 White, Robin.
 “The Nationality and Immigration Status of the” Windrush Generation” and the Perils of Lawful Presence in a” Hostile Environment”.”
 Journal of Immigration, Asylum & Nationality Law 33, no. 3 (2019): 218-239.

 Yong, Adrienne.
 “Human rights protection as justice in post-Brexit Britain: a case study of deportation.”
 In on Brexit.
 Edward Elgar Publishing, 2019.

+Cases

+Statutes